naala89/apiopenstudio/includes/wiki/developers/contributing/introduction.md

 We use bookdown to compile the markdown to html.

-Any changed that you want to make to the wiki will be instantly visible once merged.
+Any changes that you want to make to the wiki will be instantly visible on the dev wiki once your merge is complete.

 The develop branch wiki is deployed to [dev wiki][dev_wiki].